HALLOWEEN SAFETY TIPS

 - Children should never enter into a residence or get into a vehicle without their parent’s permission.

-- Keep your animals in a secure location where you don’t have to worry about them being scared, dashing out the door, or feeling the need to protect you from witches and devils.
+- Keep your animals in a secure location where you don’t have to worry about them being scared, or dashing out the door, or feeling the need to protect you from witches and devils.

-- Make sure that they can’t get into the treats you’ll be providing; your pets shouldn't ingest sugar and chocolate in particular can be very harmful.
+- Make sure that they can’t get into the treats you’ll be providing; your pets shouldn't ingest sugar, and chocolate in particular can be very harmful.